 Frequently asked questions (FAQs) regarding the American Medical College Application Service (AMCAS®) application process.
 For more detailed FAQs on the AMCAS Letter of Evaluation process including information for letter authors please visit the AMCAS How to Apply section of the site.

 Letters of Evaluation

-If your institution's premedical advising office provides a letter of evaluation service, you may be able to arrange to have all of your letters transmitted to AMCAS through that office.
+If your institution's premedical advising office provides a letter of evaluation service, you may be able to arrange to have all of your letters transmitted to the AMCAS program through that office.
 Talk with your advisor to determine which type of system is used at your institution (i.e., Committee Letter, Letter Packet, or Individual Letters).

 For more detailed information for letter authors including how to send letters please visit the AMCAS How to Apply - Letters of Evaluation page.

 Do I have to use the AMCAS Letters Service if the medical school I'm applying to is participating?

 Yes.
 You are required to send your letters through the AMCAS application if the medical school(s) you are applying to participate in the service.